 How can we help?

-As more learners cite culture and communication as motivation for studying a new language, we can see how language can help bridge the gaps between people and places.
+As more learners cite culture and communication as motivation for studying a new language, we can see how language can help bridge the gap between people and places.
 Although the pandemic has lessened the need for language learning for the reason of travel, it’s clear that Covid has inspired learners in different ways.

 As we look ahead to 2022, we’re excited to see how we all continue to learn languages, and how we’ll use these skills to connect with people from all around the world.